 |Cost||$101 (+ $16 for optional Essay)|

-We hope this article briefly answers your question – what is SAT test?
-You’re now better positioned to get started with your preparation today.
-Hence carefully plan your studies, practice various question types and finally ace the SAT exam.
+We hope this article briefly answers what is SAT.
+So get started with your preparation today, plan, practice and ace the exam.

 Formerly known as the Scholastic Aptitude Test, SAT now stands for Scholastic Assessment Test.
 The name has undergone several changes over time.